 : FWEP provides undergraduate Florida residents with work experience to complement and reinforce education and career goals.
 Students qualify based on need (determined by the FAFSA

 ).
 Proof of residency is required.
 FWEP funds do not appear on student accounts because students earn a paycheck for hours worked.
-Helios Work Program:
+Success Scholars Work-Study Program:

 Eligibility is based on financial need (determined by the FAFSA

-), Florida residency, academic major, grade level and status as a minority and/or first-generation student in college.
-Helios funds are available to students for a maximum of two years.
-Helios funds will not reduce the balance due on your tuition bill; students earn a paycheck for hours worked.
+), academic major, grade level and status as a minority and/or first-generation student in college.
+Work-Study funds will not reduce the balance due on your tuition bill; students earn a paycheck for hours worked.
 Once awarded, students are responsible for acquiring a job and earning the funds.
-The Office of Student Success will reach out to students for placement in Helios Work Study positions in the weeks prior to the start of classes.
+The Office of Student Success will reach out to students for placement in Success Scholars Work-Study positions in the weeks prior to the start of classes.

 Current On-Campus Job Opportunities